 The policies of the TSX-V require that all listed companies adopt either a "rolling" stock option plan reserving a maximum of 10% of the issued shares of the company or a "fixed number" stock option plan reserving a specified number of shares, up to a maximum of 20% of the company's issued shares as at the date of shareholder approval, with vesting provisions for plans that reserve more than 10%, and thereafter grant all stock options pursuant to the plan.
-The Company has adopted a fixed number stock option plan (the "Plan").
-24,509,135 Common shares are reserved for issuance under the Plan.
+The Company currently has a fixed number stock option plan, pursuant to which 4,084,855 Common shares are reserved for issuance.